Divyanshu-rajpoot/Divyanshu-rajpoot/README.md

 ## 👋 Hello World!
 I'm Divyanshu Rajpoot
-- A passionate 21-year-old developer currently navigating the exciting realms of college life while diving deep into the world of web development and open source.
+- A passionate 21-year-old developer currently navigating the exciting realms of college life while diving deep into the world of development and open source, Building projects that stand out !!

 ## 🚀 About Me: